lookit/lookit-docs/docs/source/install-django-project.rst

       brew install rabbitmq && brew services start rabbitmq

 #.
 You will need to have `Docker installed <https://docs.docker.com/docker-for-mac/install/>`__ and running.
 #.
-Create Postgres db using the following command:
+Create a Postgres database using the following command:

    .. code-block:: shell